m-zaink/valify/README.md

 🏎 Set your own order in which constraints are evaluated.

-🚜 Receicve a list of constraints that got violated or receive the first one that was violated in the pipeline.
+🚜 Receive a list of constraints that got violated or receive the first one that was violated in the pipeline.

 ---